Frequently Asked Questions About COVID-19

 4) What are signs and symptoms of COVID-19 in adults?

 The signs and symptoms associated with COVID-19 are variable and can mimic many other illnesses.
-According to the CDC, the following signs and symptoms are associated with COVID-19 at time of illness onset: fever, constant or intermittent (83-99%), cough (59%–82%), fatigue (44-70%), anorexia (48-80%), shortness of breath (31-40%), sputum production (28-33%), and myalgias (11-35%).
+According to the CDC, the following signs and symptoms are associated with COVID-19 at time of illness onset: fever, constant or intermittent (83-99%), cough (59%–82%), fatigue (44-70%), anorexia (48-80%), shortness of breath (31-40%), sputum production (28-33%), myalgias (11-35%), and/or new lost of taste or smell.
 The CDC also noted that while fever was present in only 44% of patients at the time of hospital admission, 89% of patients became febrile during their admission.
 Other possible symptoms include sore throat, headache, productive cough, nausea, and diarrhea, but these occurred in <10% of patients.

 5) Are children at increased risk of developing COVD-19?